OWASP/CheatSheetSeries/cheatsheets/Vulnerable_Dependency_Management_Cheat_Sheet.md

 ### Ideal condition of application of the approach

-Set of automated unit or integration or functionnal or security tests exist for the features of the application using the impacted dependency allowing to validate that the feature is operational.
+Set of automated unit or integration or functional or security tests exist for the features of the application using the impacted dependency allowing to validate that the feature is operational.

 ### Approach